tatsath/FinAILabDatasets/index.rst

 - Stock Splits and Dividends and how these are reflected in Stock Prices … and use appropriately adjusted data for your tasks! (avoid the Pitfalls!)

-.. table:: Summary
+.. list-table:: Summary
-   :widths: auto
+   :widths: 12 12 12 12 12 12 12 12 12 12 12
    :header-rows: 1
+   :
    * - EQUITIES
-     - FOREIGN EXCHANGE
+     - FX
      - FIXED INCOME
      - COMMODITIES
-     - CRYPTOCURRENCIES
+     - CRYPTO
-     - STOCK FUNDAMENTALS
+     - FUNDAMENTALS
-     - NEWS AND SENTIMENTS
+     - SENTIMENT
-     - MACROECONOMIC DATA
+     - MACRO DATA
-     - ALTERNATIVE DATA
+     - ALT DATA
      - REALTIME DATA
-     - FINANCIAL STATEMENTS
+     - FINANCIALS
    * - `Yahoo Finance <Source/YahooFinance.rst>`_
      - `Alphavantage <Source/Alphavantage.rst>`_
      - `Quandl <Source/quandl.rst>`_